A slow site speed not only frustrates visitors but also hinders your search ranking, making it harder for new users to find your website.

 This update has therefore marked a significant turning point, indicating that the performance of a site is now a fundamental discriminator for the visibility of a site.

-There are several metrics that come into play.
+Several metrics come into play.
 The LCP, the FID and the CLS.
 If these metrics are not met, Google will understand that the site is not performing and therefore will make it less visible.

 In the time since the announcement, Google has continued to release more information about exactly how performance can affect rankings in search.

-So as you can see, it becomes really essential to have a fast and performing website.
+So, as you can see, it becomes essential to have a fast and performing website.

 Improving performance is good for conversions

-Once a user enters a website, the performance greatly affects his behavior, influencing him in a positive or negative way.
+Once a user enters a website, the performance greatly affects his behaviour, influencing him positively or negatively.

 According to a survey of over 700 consumers, nearly 70% of users said that the performance of the website they were browsing affected their likelihood of buying or returning to the website.

-In fact, how many times have we found ourselves on a site, perhaps to buy a product.
-Well, if the site is slow, it also gives us a feeling of inadequacy and above all of little reliability.
-And therefore, in addition to leaving it because in fact, it can be frustrating to browse it, a user leaves a site of this also because he thinks it is unsafe.
-Basically it’s a question of image, if the site works well, is fast and responsive, the user feels more secure and at ease.
+In fact, how many times have we found ourselves on a site, perhaps to buy a product?
+Well, if the site is slow, it also gives us a feeling of inadequacy and above all little reliability.
+Therefore, in addition to leaving it because it can be frustrating to browse it, a user leaves a site of this also because he thinks it is unsafe.
+It’s a question of image, if the site works well, is fast and responsive, the user feels more secure and at ease.

 The speed of a site, as you can see, is a really important factor for the user experience.
-In fact, this element comes before a good user experience or a good structure.
+This element comes before a good user experience or a good structure.

 Performance improvement helps visitors save mobile bandwidth